satishdotpatel/satishdotpatel.github.io/_posts/2021-04-08-openstack-ansible-ovn-deployment-part2.markdown

 64 bytes from 8.8.8.8: seq=2 ttl=112 time=8.167 ms
 ```

 Lets check where OVN schedule our L3 router.
-Go to neutron_ovn_northd_container and run `ovn-nbctl list Gateway_Chassis` command and pay attention to chassis_name and priority flags. as you can see our router1 scheduled on both computer nodes but computer-1 has lower priority so currently that router is in active mode and second one in backup. you can verify chassis_name UUID running "ovn-sbctl show" command.
+Go to neutron_ovn_northd_container and run `ovn-nbctl list Gateway_Chassis` command and pay attention to chassis_name and priority flags. as you can see our router1 scheduled on both computer nodes but computer-1 has lower priority so currently that router is in active mode and second one in backup. you can verify chassis_name UUID running ``ovn-sbctl show`` command.

 ```
 root@os-infra-1:~# lxc-attach -n os-infra-1_neutron_ovn_northd_container-24eea9c2